Yanir-R/TVGuide/README.md

 ## Instructions
 - Open the application in your browser at <code>http://localhost:3000/</code> <br/>
-- The site will load dynamically 200~ shows.
-User can switch to the next page to load more shows
+- The site will load dynamically 200~ shows, user can switch to the next page to load more shows
 - Clicking on the image of each show opens a new page with more details about the show
-- Use the navbar in the left corner to quickly switch between Home and Search
+- Click on the logo to redirect to home page

 ## Motivation
 This project was created to test my proficiency with React, TypeScript, and MUI.